Tree-depth: Definitions

 where $V$ is the set of vertices of $G$ and the $G_i$ are the connected components of $G$.
 This definition mirrors the definition of cycle rank of directed graphs, which uses strong connectivity and strongly connected components in place of undirected connectivity and connected components.

+A centered coloring of a graph.
+Each connected subgraph has a color used by exactly one vertex.
+The number of colors, four, equals the tree-depth of the graph.

 Tree-depth may also be defined using a form of graph coloring.
 A centered coloring of a graph is a coloring of its vertices with the property that every connected induced subgraph has a color that appears exactly once.
 Then, the tree-depth is the minimum number of colors in a centered coloring of the given graph.
 If $F$ is a forest of height $d$ with the property that every edge of $G$ connects an ancestor and a descendant in $F$, then a centered coloring of $G$ using $d$ colors may be obtained by coloring each vertex by its distance from the root of its tree in $F$.

 Finally, one can define this in terms of a pebble game, or more precisely as a cops and robber game.
 Consider the following game, played on an undirected graph.
 There are two players, a robber and a cop.
 The robber has one pebble he can move along the edges of the given graph.
 The cop has an unlimited number of pebbles, but she wants to minimize the amount of pebbles she uses.
 The cop cannot move a pebble after it has been placed on the graph.
 The game proceeds as follows.
 The robber places his pebble.
 The cop then announces where she wants to place a new cop pebble.
 The robber can then move his pebble along edges, but not through occupied vertices.
 The game is over when the cop player places a pebble on top of the robber pebble.
 The tree-depth of the given graph is the minimum number of pebbles needed by the cop to guarantee a win.
 For a star graph, two pebbles suffice: the strategy is to place a pebble at the center vertex, forcing the robber to one arm, and then to place the remaining pebble on the robber.
 For a path with $n$ vertices, the cop uses a binary search strategy, which guarantees that at most $\lceil\log_2(n+1)\rceil$ pebbles are needed.